 - For guidance on how to handle a potential or actual jury deadlock, see Jury Deadlock in this Benchbook. - For guidance on the form of the verdict, taking a verdict and polling the jury, see Jury Verdict in this Benchbook. - 32.
 Discharge the jury.
-Thank and discharge the jury. - 33.
-Discharge or sentence the defendant. - If the verdict is not guilty, discharge the defendant. - If defendant has been found guilty: - o Rule on any motions to dismiss made under G.S.
-15A-1227(a)(3).

-- Move to any additional proceeding (e.g., habitual felon, or jury sentencing hearing under G.S.
+Thank jurors for their service and discharge the jury.

+33. Discharge or sentence the defendant.

+- If all of the verdicts are not guilty, discharge the defendant. - If defendant has been found guilty of one or more offenses: - o Rule on any motions to dismiss made under G.S.
+15A-1227(a)(3). - Move to any additional proceeding (e.g., habitual felon, or jury sentencing hearing under G.S.
 15A-1340.16(a1)). - Sentence the defendant in open court - If the defendant is not present, enter a Prayer for Judgment Continued.
-See Trial in the Defendant's Absence and Prayer for Judgment Continued in this Benchbook - Determine whether defendant should be committed to custody or released on bail pending appeal.
+See Trial in the Defendant's Absence and Prayer for Judgment Continued in this Benchbook - Determine whether defendant should be committed to custody or released on conditions pending appeal pursuant to G.S.
+15A-536.